-Distinctive national priorities and independent
+Distinctive national priorities and independent objectives

-objectives Hezbollah and Hamas pursue objectives rooted in their respective local and national priorities.
+Hezbollah and Hamas pursue objectives rooted in their respective local and national priorities.
 Hezbollah's core mission is to defend Lebanon against Israeli aggression and protect the interests of the Shia community within Lebanon.
-Similarly, Hamas is dedicated to resisting Israeli occucreation should be attributed to IT sector
+Similarly, Hamas is dedicated to resisting Israeli occupation and advocating for creation should be attributed to IT sector